loczylevi/voice_assistant/README.md

 # python sript voice_assistant project

-#### The project is very simple, after starting your PC, a machine voice announces the time and some more useful information
+#### The project is very simple, after starting your PC, a machine voice announces the time and some useful information

 I use some python libaries here we come